Governors

 Governor

-A Chartered Accountant, she is well networked, regarded and respected in the business community.
-Until 2020 she was the Regional Managing Partner of RSM, the 7th largest firm of accountants in the UK, and a member of the firm’s National Leadership Team, a Main Board Director and Acting Chief Operating Officer.
+Until 2020, Jill was Regional Managing Partner of RSM (UK’s 7th largest firm of accountants) and a member of the firm’s National Leadership Team, a Main Board Director and Acting Chief Operating Officer.
+An experienced board member, business leader and advisor, Jill supports a diverse range of organisations as a non-executive Director and Trustee.

 Learn more